lh3/bwa/bwakit/README.md

 |
 |-- run-gen-ref                *Entry script* for generating human reference genomes.
 |-- resource-GRCh38            Resources for generating GRCh38
-|   |-- hs38d6-decoy.nt.anno   Top decoy-to-nt hits.
-Not used by any scripts.
-|   |-- hs38d6-decoy.rm.out    RepeatMasker report.
-Not used.
-|   |-- hs38d6-extra.fa        Decoy and HLA gene sequences.
+|   |-- hs38D1-extra.fa        Decoy and HLA gene sequences.
 Used by run-gen-ref.
-|   `-- hs38d6.fa.alt          ALT-to-GRCh38 alignment.
+|   `-- hs38D1.fa.alt          ALT-to-GRCh38 alignment.
 Used by run-gen-ref.
 |
 |-- run-HLA                    HLA typing for sequences extracted by bwa-postalt.js.
 |-- typeHLA.sh                 Type one HLA-gene.
 Called by run-HLA.